 The suggested curriculum outlined below is meant to guide you in choosing classes, they are not requirements.
 We highly encourage you to take the Foundational courses, while the Electives are more specialized and often cross between Areas of Interest.
 Remember to review the UW Time Schedule for the most accurate and up-to-date information regarding whether a course is currently being offered.

-Foundational Course 1A: IMMUN 532 – Intersection of innate and adaptive immunity in disease (“Advanced Immunology”)
+Foundational Course 1A: IMMUN 532 – Intersection of Innate and Adaptive Immunity in Disease

 Foundational Course 1B: IMMUN 537 – Immunological Methods